|Title:||Assistant Head Coach, Defensive Coordinator, Linebacker Coach|

 |Alma Mater:||Harvard 1999|

-Former All-Ivy League linebacker Scott Larkee, the Gridiron Club of Boston's 2012 Assistant Coach of the Year, is in his sixth season as defensive coordinator at Harvard and his eighth total season across two stints as an assistant coach at his alma mater in 2014.
+Former All-Ivy League linebacker Scott Larkee, the Gridiron Club of Boston's 2012 Assistant Coach of the Year, is in his seventh season as defensive coordinator at Harvard and his ninth total season across two stints as an assistant coach at his alma mater in 2015.

 In 2013, Larkee's defense helped the Crimson to its 15th Ivy League crown.
 Harvard's rushing defense, which allowed 97.3 yards per game, ranked sixth in the nation and atop the Ivy League while its scoring defense (22.7 points per game) came in at 25th.
-The Crimson recovered 13 fumbles to tie for 15th nationally and lead the Ancient Eight.
-Behind the 2013 Asa S. Busnell Cup recipient, Zach Hodges, Harvard blanked Columbia for the second straight season and held five of its opponents to 21 points or fewer.
+Behind the 2013 Asa S. Busnell Cup recipient, Zack Hodges, the Crimson recovered 13 fumbles to tie for 15th nationally and lead the Ancient Eight.

 Larkee led one of the NCAA Division I Football Championship Subdivision’s top defenses in 2012.
 The Crimson led the nation in rushing defense (69.4 yards allowed per game) and sacks (4.2 per game) while ranking eighth nationally in scoring defense (17.4 points allowed per game).
 Harvard held six of its 10 opponents to 14 points or fewer, and three of those opponents—including shutout victim Columbia—scored seven points or fewer.